jqlang/jq/docs/README.md

 =============

 The jq website, manpages and some of the tests are generated from this directory.
-The directory holds a [Bonsai](http://tinytree.info) website, and the manual is a YAML file in `content/3.manual`.
+The manual is a YAML file in `content/manual`.

-To build the documentation (including building the jq manpage), you'll need a working Ruby setup.
-The easiest way to get one is to install RVM and Ruby 1.9.3 like so:
+To build the documentation (including building the jq manpage), you'll need python3 and pipenv.
+You can install pipenv like so:

-    \curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3

-After that finishes installing, you'll need to make sure RVM is on your path by doing `source $HOME/.rvm/scripts/rvm`, or just opening a new shell.
-See <https://rvm.io> for more info on RVM.
+    pip install pipenv

-Once RVM is installed, you can install all the dependencies for jq's documentation build by running this from the `docs` directory:
+Though, you may need to say pip3 instead, depending on your system.
+Once you have pipenv installed, you can install the dependencies by running `pipenv install` from the `docs` directory.

-    bundle install

-When bundle manages to install the dependencies, rerun `./configure` in the jq root directory and then the Makefile will be able to generate the jq manpage.
+Once this is done, rerun `./configure` in the jq root directory and then the Makefile will be able to generate the jq manpage.

+To build the website, run `pipenv run ./build_website.py` from inside the `docs` directory.